bennymiddel/personal_projects/03_LEGO_Hackathon/README.md

 The Git repository mainly deals with the data science perspective of the hackathon.
 However, the overall result with which we were able to assert ourselves as the winning team is a team result.

+This repository with the notebooks and the insights reflects the status of the work at the time of submission after 24 hours.
+The README was subsequently edited.

 The current LEGO Company gift finder has some problem areas that are systematically addressed.